 Medicare is one of America’s largest health programs, providing comprehensive health insurance coverage for over 60 million seniors and people with disabilities.
-Nearly 40% of people eligible for Medicare, called Medicare beneficiaries, choose to get their coverage through Medicare Advantage, a popular alternative to traditional fee-for-service Medicare.
+Nearly 40% of Medicare beneficiaries, choose to get their coverage through Medicare Advantage, a popular alternative to traditional fee-for-service Medicare.
 Under this program, beneficiaries select a private health plan through which to receive their Medicare benefits.
-Today, Kaiser Permanente is one of Medicare Advantage’s largest and top-performing participants, with more than 1.7 million Medicare members across 7 plans consistently rated among the best in the country.
+Kaiser Permanente is one of Medicare Advantage’s largest and top-performing participants, with more than 1.7 million Medicare members across 7 plans consistently rated among the best in the country.

 Kaiser Permanente supports Medicare Advantage because it aligns with our integrated care model and our focus on delivering high-quality, high-value care.
 A key to this is Medicare Advantage’s payment model, which incentivizes participating health plans to keep beneficiaries healthy.
 It accomplishes this by paying health plans a monthly rate per enrollee, instead of paying health care providers based on the quantity and type of services delivered.
 This payment model is well-matched with Kaiser Permanente’s focus on health and our global budgeting approach to funding operations and delivering care.